pisv/gethandly.wiki-playground/Step-Four.md

 Basically, it listens to selection changes in the editor and updates the outline's selection accordingly, and vice versa.

-What's really interesting is that the class `LinkingHelper` performs its operations in terms of generic `ISourceElement`s -- it doesn't need to depend on specific elements of the Foo model.
+What's really interesting here is that the class `LinkingHelper` performs its operations in terms of generic `ISourceElement`s -- it doesn't need to depend on specific elements of the Foo model.
 Hence, it is a good candidate for reuse, and could have been generalized and provided as part of a class library, thanks to the uniform Handly API.

 Launch the runtime workbench and test the newly added functionality.
-Does it work as expected?

 ## Closing Words